muchcreative/Single-Stock-EDA-Example/README.md

 **STILL UPLOADING AND CLEANING UP THIS REPO**

 High volatilities, high kurtosises, and fat-tail distributions are the enemy of stock trading machine learning models.
-Let's try to analyze these problems and understand how to create features for models to recognize these black-swan events for a stock.
-With this in mind we can sum up what we are looking for with 3 goals and work from there.
+Let's try to analyze these problems and understand how to create features for models to recognize these black-swan events for a stock or avoid them entirely.
+With these thoughts in mind we can sum up what we are looking for in 3 goals and start work from there.

 **Goals and Data Prerequisites**